robjinman/nova/README.md

 Nova
 ====

-Nova (working title) is game developed in C++ and Vulkan for Windows, Linux, and Mac (and possibly iOS and Android).
+Nova (working title) is game developed in C++ and Vulkan for Windows, Linux, Mac, iOS, and Android.

 Model space
 -----------